internetimagery/internetimagery.github.io/code/err_report.md

 Wrap the outermost code that will run and any errors passing through will prompt the user to email a brief report.
 The report is brief (would prefer to use cgitb) as there is a small finite limit to "mailto:" urls.

-For small time reporting it does its job. :)
+For general purpose, easy, small time reporting it does its job. :)

 {% highlight python %}
 # Simple Error report mechanism squeezing into mailto: character limit